 Membership in the Society is a vote of support and makes all of the Society's work possible.
 It provides those interested in the B&O with a legitimate, respected voice in the railroad and historical communities.
 By working together, B&O fans are able to accomplish much more than by individual efforts.
 No matter how diverse your interests or how arcane your specialty, others share your fascination with America's most historic railroad.
 We invite your participation.
-Several classes of annual memberships are available, Regular memberships are only \$45.00.
-If you would like to join, click here to fill out our membership application, print a copy and mail it to:
+Review membership options on the Society website print and complete the membership information and mail to: